What is a Supply Chain Manager?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-Types of Supply Chain Manager Jobs
+Other Supply Chain Manager Job Titles

 - Supply Chain Procurement Manager

-- Supply Chain Design Manager
+- Supply Chain Program Manager

 In the United States, there were 992,100 jobs for Supply Chain Manager in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Supply Chain Manager by 2026.
 Due to new job openings and attrition, there will be an average of 79,200 job openings in this field each year.